kanhua/pypvcell/README.md

 Pypvcell is a library for modelling solar cells.
 This site is still being developing and testing.
 The HTML version of the documentation is not ready yet.
-If you are interested in this project, please Star this repo to get update.
+If you are interested in this project, please Star or Watch this repo to get update.

-Alternatively, you can browse [doc](./doc) folder to read the documentation.
+## Documentation

+Still in progress.
+[Draft](htttps://kanhua.github.io/pypvcell/) is here.

-### Installation
+## Installation

 We recommend install this project under virtualenv, so it will not interfere your current working environment.
 Clone this repository with: